 "Specific to LGBTQ+ communities, the way that they want to be represented has a lot to do with acknowledging their identity and marketing to them in a way that's not exploitative.
 For people with disabilities, practicing inclusion has to go beyond just name checking them with other marginalized groups; successful diversity, equity and inclusion with this audience requires executing on things that will improve their experience, not just acknowledging their (visible or invisible) differences."

 - Jennifer Ekeleme,

 CHIEF OF STAFF & HEAD OF DE&I AT THE BLACK SHEEP AGENCY

-Percentage of US mobile gamers who say they enjoy the ability to customize the in-game experience2
+Percentage of mobile gamers surveyed in Germany who say they enjoy the ability to customize the in-game experience